lina-boljka/lina-boljka.github.io/_pages/publications.md

 ---
 <b><font color="slateblue">In preparation</font></b>

-[ENG] <b>Boljka, L.</b>, and T. Birner: On the impact of the extratropical tropopause inversion layer on coupled troposphere-stratosphere dynamics.
+[ENG] <b>Boljka, L.</b>, and T. Birner: Intensification of the atmospheric circulation with stronger extratropical tropopause inversion layer.
 In prep.

 [ENG] Zaplotnik, Ž., M. Pikovnik, <b>L. Boljka</b>, N. Žagar: The sensitivity of Hadley cell intensity trends in the global reanalyses.
 In prep.